raimondsL/eve-online-cmd-batch-copy-character-settings/README.md

 # eve-online-cmd-batch-copy-character-settings
-A Batch script to copy your character settings to all your Tranquility characters
+A Batch script to copy your character settings to all your Tranquility characters.

 Put this file on Desktop.